 If we had a mobile app, we could send you a push notification alerting you about something new on our blog.
 Then you could check out what we’d prepared for you.
 Push messages delivery can be a great way to engage your app’s users.
 That’s why they’re a necessity for modern apps.
 But what exact purposes do push notifications serve?

-Push notifications keep users informed about relevant information and important updates.
-Moreover, they remind users of the app’s existence and tend to improve retention metrics.
-Whether your app is running in the background or is inactive, sending a push notification will make sure that relevant information delivered on time, providing value for users and convertible actions for product owners.
+Push notifications keep users informed about important updates.
+Moreover, they remind users of your app’s existence and tend to improve retention metrics.
+Whether your app is running in the background or is inactive, sending a push notification will ensure that relevant information is delivered on time, providing value for users and convertible actions for product owners.

-We wrote this post to break down the technology lying underneath pushes, and to address the issues a developer should keep in mind when developing push notifications features.
+How do push notifications work?
+What are the technologies standing behind the push notification mechanisms?
+We wrote this post to answer these questions by breaking down the push technology and to address the issues a developer should keep in mind when building push notification features.

 Firebase Cloud Messaging (FCM)

 In 2014, Google acquired Firebase.
 Subsequently, they replaced Google Cloud Messaging (GCM) with Firebase Cloud Messaging (FCM), announcing it to be the successor of GCM.

 - An intuitive notifications interface in the Firebase console